dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Don't let your dreams die as dreams.

++ If everybody followed their first dreams in life, the world would be ruled by cowboys and princesses. - Stephen Colbert

 + Don't treat your heart like an action figure wrapped in plastic and never used - Amy Poehler

 + "Money is a form of frozen and tradeable time" - naval